daily-co/raw-tracks-tools/README.md

 - Pauses in the video track are rendered as black
 - Small drops in frame rate are padded with repeated frames (so that fps is even across the file)
 - Any low-resolution samples within the video track are upscaled to the maximum resolution detected
+- Video track's color space is converted to BT.709 standard if required
 - Audio and video tracks are padded so they start at the same time

 If you pass both a video and an audio file, a combined MPEG-4 file is written.